 - Beck Depression Inventory II (BDI) score > 16, indicating depression that precludes ability to exercise.
 Any subject with such a score will be referred to a primary care physician (PCP) or physician for further evaluation and management of depression.

-- "Vigorous athletes" participating in any endurance exercise program 3x/week or more will be excluded.
-Vigorous is defined as endurance exercise in a range greater than 60-65% HRmax.
-These individuals are excluded since their exercise activities are similar to the activities they would experience if they were assigned to the 60-65% treatment group.
+- Individuals participating in 120 minutes or more of moderate intensity exercise per week within the last 6 months will be excluded.
+Moderate intensity is defined as a range greater than 60-65% HRmax.
+These individuals are excluded since their exercise activities are equal to or greater than the activities they would experience if they were assigned to the 60-65% treatment group.